FRFRANk-1/Project_HW_3/readme.md

 .\Project_HW_3 5 "D:/NEU study file/5330/Project_HW_3/Proj03Examples" "D:/NEU study file/5330/Project_HW_3/Report_Folder/task_5/Project_HW_3Proj03Examplesimg1p3.jpg" 10
 ## To run task 6:

+From the previous task_5, we have already labeled, calcualted the extractFeatures and store the corresponding data of the images, by using classifyingFeaturevector and getBestDistance functions in task_6, ideally we could classify new image, due to the fact that task_5 functionalities wasn't being completed, the requirement of task_6 functionality has not been achieved.

 terminal input examples ->
 .\Project_HW_3 6 "D:/NEU study file/5330/Project_HW_3/Report_Folder/task_2/img1p3_ 1 2/dilated_eroded.jpg" 10